 Increasing T-shaped Skills

-Another measure of good team performance is: "Do team members have and are they working to further develop their T-shaped skills?"
+Another way of measuring team performance is: “Do team members have and are they working to further develop their T-shaped skills?”
 T-shaped skills is a metaphor I use to describe a person with deep vertical skills in a specialized area as well as broad but not necessarily very deep skills in other relevant areas.
 Teams composed of members with T-shaped skills are more resilient to fluctuations in the work, since it is likely that more than one team member can work in a given area, and therefore teams can swarm people to areas where there is an abundance of work to perform.
 I believe that the degree to which team members have and are acquiring T-shaped skills is an important indicator of team health and performance.

 Learning Fast and Frequently